 3) Follow a section-wise CAT preparation strategy

-- Each section of the CAT exam has to be dealt with equally.
+- Each section of the exam has to be dealt with equally.
 So it is advised that candidates should follow a section-wise strategy.

 - The section-wise preparation strategies are given in the article for your proper understanding of how to prepare for CAT.